-COMMUNITY

-It is important for the school to be at the heart of the community.
+St. Nicholas Priory Church of England Voluntary Aided Primary School Prospectus 2017-2018 COMMUNITY It is important for the school to be at the heart of the community.
 We work closely with the local Church (Great Yarmouth Minster), local shops, PCSOs and voluntary groups.
 We also make use of local resources whenever possible.

-LOOKED AFTER CHILDREN

-Mr James Little is the named person for ensuring that children who are looked after receive the support to which they are entitled.
+LOOKED AFTER CHILDREN Mr James Little is the named person for ensuring that children who are looked after receive the support to which they are entitled.
+SEX EDUCATION The Governors have agreed that sex education be included in the curriculum.

-SEX EDUCATION

-The Governors have agreed that sex education be included in the curriculum.
 It forms part of the PHSE programme.
 Copies of the PHSE and Sex and Relationship Education Policy are available on request.

-SPECIAL EDUCATIONAL & DISABILITY NEEDS

-children Some have Special Educational & or Disability Needs and need extra help with their education.
+SPECIAL EDUCATIONAL & DISABILITY NEEDS Some children have Special Educational & or Disability Needs and need extra help with their education.
 There is a well-organised system for supporting these children in our school e.g. small group work or working with a teaching assistant.
 We are also able to access support from a team of SEND experts.
-Mrs Clarke is SENDCo (Special Needs Disability Co-ordinator).
+Mrs Clarke is the SENDCo (Special Educational Needs & Disability Co-ordinator).
 You are welcome to make an appointment to see the SENDCo to discuss your child.
 You are also welcome to visit school and to help.
 If we think your child needs extra help we will contact you, we will also tell you what we will do to help your child and how you can support this at home.
 Please read the Special Educational & Disability Needs booklet in this information pack.